Whisson Lake

 Those who are well acquainted with the Gris de Noir will notice a stark change in hue, from an iridescent copper to a clear pale yellow.
 Building on the trials of previous vintages (2009, 2010, 2011, and 2017), Andrie and Mark opted for earlier picking and minimal lees stirring, resulting a lush yet much more focused expression of the fruit, resulting in what they believe to be their best Gris de Noir to date.
 It has a nose so delicately composed with nectarine, white peach, pear, and zesty citrus notes echoing on the palate.
 The waxiness is replaced by a light yoghurt creaminess and searing acidity we’ve come to expect from this site.

-The Black Label Pinot Noir grapes grow in the lower half of the property, a spot that's sunny and warm during the grape growing season, but cold in winter— the cold air lingers at the bottom of the steep slopes.
-Some fruit from higher parcels was added to the blend, which helped mitigate the effect of heat spikes during the growing season.
-2000 bottles of the highly sought-after wine were produced this year.
+The Black Label Pinot Noir grapes grow in the lower half of the property, a spot that's sunny and warm during the grape growing season, but cold in winter— the cold air lingers at the bottom of the steep slopes where the younger vines are planted.
+Some older vine fruit from higher parcels goes in the blend, which helps mitigate the effect of heat spikes during the growing season (clones 114, 115, 777, MV6, D2V6, D5V12, and G8V3 were planted in the 1990s).

 Winemaking:

-A warmer 2020 warranted the addition of 15% whole bunch, for a stalky appeal and a striking tannin structure.
-The fruit is voluptuous and extremely well balanced by the most subtle oak influence (very tight grained barrel).
-The wine was aged in old French oak for 18 to 20 months, except for one new barrel, which made up a little less than 15% of the blend.
+15% whole bunches add a stalky appeal and tannin structure.
+The fruit is voluptuous and extremely well balanced by subtle oak (very tight grained French barrel, 17% new).
+The wine was aged for 18 to 20 months.

 Tasting Notes: